CDEBase/fullstack-pro/README.md

          sample-graphql-schema   - Graphql Schema for Server.
          sample-apollo-server    - Backend Graphql Server which runs the server code. sample-brwoser-server   - Front-end Client Server.
-This is useful to show demo of this package. index.spec.ts            - Tests file for main
+This is useful to show demo of this package.
-        actions                  - Contains Actions to transform the state tree index.ts             - References all the exported actions reducers                 - Contains reducers, pure function with (s

 ## Getting Started